Sage-Bionetworks/CardiorespiratoryFitness-iOS/CRFHeartRate/README.md

 #  CRFHeartRate

-The CRFHeartRate application is designed to be able to send data for heart rate tasks to Sage Bionetworks bridge server as a part of validation studies.
+The CRFHeartRate application is designed to be able to send data for heart rate tasks to Sage Bionetworks Bridge server as a part of validation studies.

 ## License